gosweetspot/freight-api/shipments/post.md

 - **deliveryreference** - string:50, order reference
 - **commodities** - JSON object array of customs declared commoditiy information.
 Only required for international shipments.
 - **printtoprinter** - string, "true" would send a print request to your default printer. "false" indicates no printing is required.
 You can also put a [printer](https://github.com/gosweetspot/freight-api/blob/master/printers/get.md) name here and the print request would be sent directly to that printer.
+- **CustomField1Value** - string, value of "Custom field 1" in [Site Settings](https://ship.gosweetspot.com/sitesettings), only able to take the value when "Custom Field 1 Enabled" under "Internal References" is checked.
+Will response error when "Custom Field 1 Mandatory" is checked and the field is missing.
+- **CustomField2Value** - string, value of "Custom field 2" in [Site Settings](https://ship.gosweetspot.com/sitesettings), only able to take the value when "Custom Field 2 Enabled" under "Internal References" is checked.
+Will response error when "Custom Field 2 Mandatory" is checked and the field is missing.
 - **outputs** - optional -  JSON string array.
 Returns output of label as a PNG or PDF.
 Acceptable values:
       LABEL_PDF - label is presented on an A4 page
       LABEL_PNG_100X175 - label is presented as a PNG image with dimension 100mm x 175mm